-One thing of which we must all be careful, is that we don't to try to figure things out in our own heads using our human reasoning and logic.
+One thing of which we must all be careful, is that we don't try to figure things out in our own heads using our human reasoning and logic.
 Instead, as we follow the Scriptural trails through the Bible, we must be diligent to acknowledge the Lord, and be sensitive in the Spirit to whatever it is that He may be trying to show us.
-Consider the following verses from the Book of Proverbs:
+Consider the following two verses that are found in the Book of Proverbs:

 "Trust in the LORD with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths."

 Of course, if your mind is already made up concerning what you want to believe -- which, sad to say, is the way that a lot of Christians tend to be today -- then you will only see what you want to see.
 Why is this?
 It is because you aren't really acknowledging the Lord's Spirit as you perform your study.
 You are merely looking for verses which will support what you have already chosen to believe.
 The tragedy here is that certain Christians will take verses out of their proper context in order to try to prove their particular point of view.
 They will wrest -- or twist and pervert the meaning of the Scriptures -- as in the following two verses: